Banuvathyrr/Insights-to-the-Marketing-team-in-Food-Beverage-industry-/README.md

 **Consumer Preference**
 a) In Consumer preference report page, % of respondents showing health concerns was shown with average taste experience as card
-b) **Bar chart**
+b) **Bar chart** displays the count of conumer frequency
-c) **Pie chart** added to display the top 10 vendors based on the sales.
+c) **Horizontal bar chart** added to display the total respondents with respect to each marketing channel.
-d) **Horizontal bar chart** added to display the total quantity sold by each vendor with the vendor having maximum sales in the top.
+d) Count of each brand was shown using a bar chart
-e) Total orders by order month have been shown as **vertical bar chart** with the month having higher orders in the beginning and lower orders at the end.
+e) Typical consumption situation was found .
 f) Vendors with second best selling item has been shown with the Item ID in a table visual

 **Manager level analysis**